mulle-sde/mulle-sde/README.md

 ... for Linux, OS X, FreeBSD, Windows

 **mulle-sde** is a command-line based software development environment.
 The idea is to organize your project with the filesystem, and then let **mulle-sde** reflect the changed filesystem back to the "Makefile".

+** mulle-sde**

+* provides a form of package management (called dependencies)
-* creates projects
+* creates projects and template files
-* can build your project via **mulle-craft** or some other buildtool
+* can build your project with [mulle-craft](//github.com/mulle-sde/mulle-craft) or some other buildtool
-* tests your project via **mulle-test** or some other testtool
+* tests your project with [mulle-test](//github.com/mulle-sde/mulle-test) or some other testtool
-* adds and removes dependencies via **mulle-sourcetree**
-* monitors filesystem changes and updates your project files
+* monitors filesystem changes via [mulle-monitor](//github.com/mulle-sde/mulle-monitor) and updates your project files
 * can be extended to other languages and buildtools

 ![](dox/mulle-sde-overview.png)